 Using Hawthe's Tools (Beyer, 2004) in ArcMap 9.3, we randomly selected and divided the classified fuel load points into training and validations sites.
-In Idrisi, we created signature files for the field training sites using an NDVI model produced from Landsat imagery and PCA Components 1, 2, and 3 (Idrisi → Image Processing → Signature Development → MAKESIG).
-The signature files were then used to create a fuel load raster grid using Idrisi (Hard Classifiers → MAXLIKE).
-In addition, a fuel load model was created using Classification Tree Analysis to compare with the model created with the maximum-likelihood algorigthm.
-We validated the predictions of these models using techniques described in the next section "Fuel Load Model Validation".
+Using Idrisi software, a fuel load model was created using Classification Tree Analysis using all atmospherically corrected Landsat imagery bands, the NDVI layer, an MSAVI2 layer, and three topographic layers (elevation, slope, and aspect).
+We validated the predictions of the model using techniques described in the next section "Fuel Load Model Validation".